p-lambda/wilds/README.md

 ...   ...
 ```

-The `metadata` contains information like the domain identity, e.g., which camera a photo was taken from, or which hospital the patient's data came from, etc.
+The `metadata` contains information like the domain identity, e.g., which camera a photo was taken from, or which hospital the patient's data came from, etc., as well as other metadata.

 ### Domain information
 To allow algorithms to leverage domain annotations as well as other groupings over the available metadata, the WILDS package provides `Grouper` objects.
 These `Grouper` objects are helper objects that extract group annotations from metadata, allowing users to specify the grouping scheme in a flexible fashion.
-They are used to initialize group-aware data loaders and to implement algorithms that rely on domain annotations (e.g., Group DRO).
+They are used to initialize group-aware data loaders (as discussed in [#Data loading](#data-loading)) and to implement algorithms that rely on domain annotations (e.g., Group DRO).
 In the following code snippet, we initialize and use a `Grouper` that extracts the domain annotations on the iWildCam dataset, where the domain is location.

 ```py